Back to Blog

 How long do titanium dental implants typically last?

-Are zirconia implants as strong as titanium implants?
+Are zirconia implants as successful as titanium implants long-term?

 Conclusion